Optimal exploration of random walks with local bias on networks: Optimal random walks

 In small-size networks, we saw that it is possible to explore all the values of the vector $\vec{\beta}$ and identify configurations with the optimal local bias.
 However, if at each node $i$, $\beta_i$ can take $M$ values, the exploration of the complete domain $\vec{\beta}$ requires the evaluation of $M^N$ configurations.
 This exponential dependence with the size $N$ makes the exploration of optimal configurations that minimize $\mathcal{T}$ a difficult task for $N\gg 1$.
 In this section, we apply techniques for this minimization using random search algorithms developed to explore the configuration space efficiently to seek optimal ones.
 These type of algorithms have been applied on different branches of science like systems design \cite{kjellstrom1981stochastic}, operational research \cite{Eglese1990}, computational biology \cite{cedersund2016optimization}, spin glasses and quantum algorithms \cite{bapst2013quantum,PhysRevLett.104.207206}, machine learning \cite{GoodBengCour16}, among many others. \\[2mm]

 In the following part, we implement the \textit{simulated annealing} (SA) algorithm, a Monte Carlo algorithm based on the physical process in which a solid is slowly cooled to reach a minimum energy configuration \cite{van1987simulated,berg1991multicanonical,hansmann1999generalized}.
-The basic idea of SA is to use random moves to reach minimum values of a cost function, such as the global time $\mathcal{T}$ as a function of $\vec{\beta}$, that physically plays the role of the system energy with a transition probability given by the Boltzmann distribution law.
+The basic idea of SA is to use random moves to reach minimum values of a cost function, such as the global time $\mathcal{T}$ as a function of $\vec{\beta}$, that physically plays the role of the system's energy with a transition probability given by the Boltzmann distribution law.
 At each move, we accept a new optimal configuration proposal $\vec{\beta}'$ with probability

-Here, $T$ is a parameter that emulates the temperature and it is reduced at each Monte Carlo iteration in such a way that the probability of accepting a new configuration that does not favor the minimization of the cost function decreases.
+Here, $T$ is a parameter that emulates the temperature and it is reduced at each Monte Carlo iteration in such a way that the probability of accepting a new configuration that does not favor the minimization of the cost function decreases, the values $\mathcal{T}(\vec{\beta}')$ and $\mathcal{T}(\vec{\beta})$ are obtained numerically using Eqs. (\ref{TauiSpect}) and (\ref{TauGlobal}).
 The principal characteristic of SA is that it provides a form to escape from local minimums by occasionally accepting a configuration with a higher cost function.
 The algorithm has been widely used in a variety of problems such as clustering \cite{brown1992practical}, deep learning \cite{rere2015simulated}, quantum computing \cite{somma2008quantum}, chaotic systems \cite{mingjun2004application}, just to mention a few examples. \\[2mm] The convergence of the algorithm mostly depends on the type of temperature decrease as well as the way the configurations are modified \cite{nourani1998comparison}.
 In our implementation of the algorithm, the temperature decreases logarithmically, that is